skillprompt/Digital-Signature/README.md

 #### Register-clientId

-- In this api client send a clientId and signatureImg to the server and server generate asymmetric keys, saves to the clientId object.
+- In this api client send a clientId and signature-img to the server and server generate asymmetric keys, saves to the clientId object.

-- Generate a clientSignature using privatekeys and signatureImg and send clientSignature to the client as a Response.
+- Generate a client-signature using privatekeys and signature-img and send client-signature to the client as a Response.

 #### Register-clientId

-- This api takes a Data, clientId, clientSignature, serverSignature get from a formUrl params and send to server.
+- This api takes a Data, clientId, client-signature, server-signature get from a formUrl params and send to server.

 - Server verify this signature by calling verifySignature()